Steff72/KIP_D8A/experience.md

 - Updated `backend/app.py` to wire in these services, expose the REST endpoints, and optionally skip networking pieces for tests.
 The README now documents the environment variables (`PUBNUB_*`, `PEER_SEEDS`) and shows how to run multiple nodes on different ports.

 The full test suite (including the new networking specs) is passing, so we have a solid base for distributed consensus experiments.

+### Wallets and signed transactions

+Codex and I just landed the cryptographic backbone.
+Wallets now generate SECP256k1 key pairs, derive human-friendly addresses, and expose helpers for deterministic signing and verification.
+Transactions capture sender/recipient outputs, re-sign themselves on updates, and serialize cleanly for network hops.
+Validation enforces that outputs balance with the sender’s balance and that signatures align with the claimed address.
+The new pytest coverage exercises wallet signing, transaction updates, serialization, and both positive/negative validation paths.